lrank/Robust-Representation/README.md

 The CNN-model is following YoonKim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) and Denny Britz's implementation (https://github.com/dennybritz/cnn-text-classification-tf) in tensorflow.

 ###Data
-We evaluate on Pang and Lee's movie review dataset (MR).
+We evaluate on Pang and Lee's movie review dataset (MR) using 10-fold cross validation.

 More data in the paper can be found at [HarvardNLP](https://github.com/harvardnlp/sent-conv-torch/tree/master/data).

-And you might need a pre-trained word embeddings (https://code.google.com/archive/p/word2vec/).
+And you can download a pre-trained word embeddings [word2vec](https://code.google.com/archive/p/word2vec/).

 Please refer the original paper for details.